AKuederle/AKuederle.github.io/posts/_posts/16-03-2016-Get-Windows-like-applicationshortcuts-in-Linux.md

 ---

 As many people, I changed to Linux because it makes some of my daily work a lot easier.
 It has a lot of features I, personally, consider superior to Windows.
 However, there are these small things, these small convenience, you will probably miss coming from Windows.
 One of the things I am missing is the way Windows handles the application shortcuts in the taskbar.
 But I gonna change that today and bring all the functionality to my glorious new KDE-Plasma desktop.

+**Note:** The whole process here is explained for KDE.
+However, it is not limited to that.
+The whole concept of run-or-raise a window, is independent of the desktop environment you are using.
+All the code should work everywhere.
+Only the way you register the shortcuts will differ.
+Please refer to the documentation for your distro or ask in the comments, if you run into problems.

 ### How does Windows handle it?